numopic/pysplainer/README.md

 ## Similar libraries

-What `pysplainer` does is in some way smilar to _literate programming_ in the sense that it weaves the documentation/reports together with the code.
-However, `pysplainer` is driven by a single purpose -- to programatically generate beautiful reports based on static executable code and dynamic inputs. _Literate programming_ has wider purposes and goals and they are more focused on writing code that can be easily read and understood by people potentially unfamiliar with the code or even with coding.
+What Pysplainer does is in some way smilar to _literate programming_ in the sense that it weaves the documentation/reports together with the code.
+However, Pysplainer is driven by a single purpose -- to programatically generate beautiful reports based on static executable code and dynamic inputs. _Literate programming_ has wider purposes and goals and they are more focused on writing code that can be easily read and understood by people potentially unfamiliar with the code or even with coding.

 We can find more about _literate programming_ at